nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `SnapCommandParser` parses the user's input as a file name and then creates a `SnapCommand` object with a `Path` object representing the save destination and file name as parameters.

-`SnapCommand` executes by copying the current state of the zookeep book and then utilising `StorageManager`'s save method to save the copied zookeep book with the user specified file name.
+`SnapCommand` executes by copying the current state of the ZooKeepBook and then utilising `StorageManager`'s save method to save the copied ZooKeepBook with the user specified file name.

 The following Sequence Diagram (*Figure 22*) illustrates the creation and execution of a `SnapCommand`: